-The Bark is the magazine of modern dog culture—it speaks to the serious dog enthusiast.
 The Bark is the indispensable guide to life with dogs, showing readers how to live smartly and rewardingly with their canine companions.
-Founded in 1997, as a newsletter to advocate for off-leash dog parks in Berkeley, California, the magazine quickly grew into a glossy, award-winning publication acclaimed for its timely commentary and rich literary offerings.
-Today, The Bark has a nationwide readership of over 250,000.
-It is published four times a year, available by subscription and sold at Barnes & Noble, Whole Foods and PetsMart stores.
+Founded in 1997, as a newsletter to advocate for off-leash dog parks in Berkeley, California, The Bark quickly grew into a glossy, award-winning publication acclaimed for its timely commentary and rich literary offerings.
+Today, The Bark has transitioned into a digital publication.
+We maintain a very robust archive of articles and in addition to our new content.

 Claudia Kawczynska and Cameron Woo founded The Bark in their garage, shortly after adopting their first dog, Nellie, and discovering it was illegal to allow their dog to romp untethered at their local park.
 The couple tapped into Kawczynska’s experience in public policy and Woo’s skills as a graphic designer to craft a publication that addressed the burgeoning issues faced by a new generation of dog owners.

 The Bark’s impeccable pedigree includes publishing many of today’s most acclaimed authors including Ann Patchett, Augusten Burroughs, Rick Bass, Amy Hempel, and Pulitzer Prize winning poet Mary Oliver.
-The magazine features the writing of noted experts in science, animal behavior and health—Dr. Nicholas Dodman, Donald McCaig, Mark Derr, and includes animal behaviorist Patricia McConnell and nutritionist Marion Nestle as regular columnists.
+The Bark features the writing of noted experts in science, animal behavior and health—Dr. Nicholas Dodman, Donald McCaig, Mark Derr, and includes animal behaviorist Patricia McConnell and nutritionist Marion Nestle.

 The Bark has been twice honored with an Alternative Press Award for Best Magazine (lifestyle category) recognized for outstanding achievement in independent publishing.
 The Bark has also been honored with an Award of Merit from The Society of Publication Designers and a Folio Silver Award for Best Enthusiast Magazine.
 In September, 2003, Crown (Random House) published Dog Is My Co-Pilot: Great Writers on the World’s Oldest Friendship, an anthology from the editors of The Bark.
 The Bark’s second collection, entitled Howl: A Collection of the Best Contemporary Dog Wit was published in October 2007.
 DogJoy, a photo book featuring the magazine’s popular “Smiling Dogs” submissions will be published in November 2009 by Rodale.